nodemcu/nodemcu-firmware/docs/en/modules/net.md

 # net.cert Module

-This part gone to [tls](tls) module, link kept for backward compatibility.
+This part gone to the [TLS](tls.md) module, link kept for backward compatibility.